You've Got a Friend: Other versions

 Dusty Springfield recorded the song in early 1971 during the sessions for her third Atlantic Records album, Faithful.
 Her recording predates James Taylor's, but was shelved until 1999, when it was included as a bonus track on the 1999 Deluxe Edition of her first Atlantic album, Dusty in Memphis (which contains four Carole King compositions).
 Faithful went unreleased due to disputes between Springfield and Atlantic, but the sessions were issued as a standalone album in 2015.

 The song (and two others from Tapestry: "Beautiful" and "Where You Lead") appear on Barbra Streisand's 1971 album Barbra Joan Streisand.

-Johnny Mathis released an album with title track entitled You've Got a Friend on August 11, 1971.
+Johnny Mathis released an album with title track entitled You've Got a Friend in August 1971.